adityadlele/linux101/_sources/ex0.md

 3. You can perform basic tasks on the computer cluster

 ## Part 1
-1.Go to your *network* directory and create a directory called *ex0* 2.Create the following subdirectories inside the *ex0* directory: vasp,lammps,ase You will excute small simulations in each of the above subdirectories
+1. Go to your *network* directory and create a directory called *ex0*
+2. Create the following subdirectories inside the *ex0* directory: vasp,lammps,ase

+You will excute small simulations in each of the above subdirectories
 ## Part 2: ASE
-1.Copy the following code to a file named ase.py
+1. Copy the following code to a file named ase.py
 ```
 from ase.spacegroup import crystal
 from ase.visualize import view